 Again we are talking about the relationship with Google.

-We want to let Google know that we really want to deliver the content for a reader and we are able to deliver fresh content let’s say 4 times per week.
+We want to let Google know that we want to deliver the content for a reader and we can deliver fresh content let’s say 4 times per week.

 3. Volume of Content

 That is also an important factor.
 Bottom line is that each of your posts should have about 1,000 words or more (to give you a clue, right now this is about 830 words).

 What is the idea behind?